Health Insurance From an Employer

 Learn more about things to consider when shopping for coverage if you have an offer of employer-sponsored coverage at www.healthcare.gov/what-if-i-have-job-based-health-insurance/ or by calling 1-800-318-2596.

-Also starting October 1, 2013, a new "Small Business Health Options Program" (SHOP) became available in every state where small employers can buy health insurance coverage.
+A "Small Business Health Options Program" (SHOP) Marketplace is also available in every state where small employers can buy health insurance coverage.

 Starting in January 2014, most individuals must have health insurance that is considered "minimum essential coverage" or qualify for an exemption.
 Otherwise, the individual will owe a tax penalty during the following year.